What is Palm Oil?

 For skincare benefits, Palm Oil is said to restore hydration to dry skin and seal in moisture.

-Ok, so why don't you use it in your products?
+So why don't we use it in our products?

 Palm trees are very efficient and can have more oil produced per acre than other oils, such as soy or coconut.